-- 5. Completeness check scheme - 6.
-GAP tables complete with all intended uses in the zone, which also appoints which use is relevant for which country.
+5. Completeness check scheme

+- 6. GAP tables complete with all intended uses in the zone, which also appoints which use is relevant for which country.
 The GAP should cover the Northern Zone for zonal applications and the EU-countries for inter-zonal applications. - 7.
 Labels, all labels should also be submitted to the zRMS. - 1.
 National labels in national languages - 2.
-Master label in English containing a description of the use in the whole zone. - Active substance dossier (if not previously submitted) (incl. study reports) in accordance with the requirements specified in Regulation (EU) No 283/2013 (or (EU) No 545/2011 for AIRII substances). - 9.
-Justification for new data submitted and use of vertebrate studies. - 10.
-Complete reference list - 1.
-All studies required to support the application, i.e. both product and active substance data should be included in the list in Appendix 4 of Part A - 2.
-A justification if data protection is claimed.
-The justification shall confirm that the study is necessary, and that no data protection period have been granted previously in a specific MS or at EU level or if data protection granted is still valid, as required in Article 59.3 of the Regulation. - 11.
-Confidentiality claim use template in appendix 10 of the EU Guidance document on zonal evaluation and mutual recognition, withdrawal and
+Master label in English containing a description of the use in the whole zone. - 8.
+Active substance dossier (if not previously submitted) (incl. study reports) in accordance with the requirements specified in Regulation (EU) No 283/2013 (or (EU) No 545/2011 for AIRII substances). - 9.
+Justification for new data submitted and use of vertebrate studies.

+10. Complete reference list

+1. All studies required to support the application, i.e. both product and active substance data should be included in the list in Appendix 4 of Part A

-1 Please note that Commission Regulations (EU) 2022/1439, 2022/1440, and 2022/1441 regarding data requirements for microorganisms and plant protection products containing microorganisms, as well as the uniform principals for evaluation shall apply from 21 November 2022.
+&lt;sup>1 Please note that Commission Regulations (EU) 2022/1439, 2022/1440, and 2022/1441 regarding data requirements for microorganisms and plant protection products containing microorganisms, as well as the uniform principals for evaluation shall apply from 21 November 2022.
 However, until 21 November 2024 applications for authorisation of plant protection products containing microorganisms can follow the data requirements in Part B of the Annex to Regulation (EU) No 284/2013 as it stood before the changes in Regulations 2022/1439, 2022/1440 and 2022/1441.